huggingface/blog/vlms-explained.md

 ## Overview of existing open-source VLMs

-There are many open-vision language models on Hugging Face Hub.
-Some of the most prominent ones are given below.
+There are many open vision language models on the Hugging Face Hub.
+Some of the most prominent ones are shown in the table below.
 There are base models and the same models fine-tuned on chat for better user experience.
 Some of these models have a feature called “grounding” which reduces model hallucinations.
 All models are trained on English unless stated otherwise in the additional capabilities.